harishkavindauoj/base64-encoded-barcode-viewer/README.md

 ## How to Use

 1. Open the HTML file in any modern web browser
-2. Paste your base64-encoded barcode string into the text area
+2. Paste your base64-encoded image string into the text area
-3. Click the "View Barcode" button
+3. Click the "View Image" button
-4. Your barcode will be displayed in the results section below
+4. Your image will be displayed in the results section below

 ## Use Cases

+- Viewing base64-encoded barcodes or QR codes
-- Testing barcode generation systems
+- Testing image generation systems
-- Verifying base64-encoded barcode data
+- Verifying base64-encoded image data
-- Quickly converting base64 strings to visible barcodes
+- Quickly converting base64 strings to visible images
-- Debugging applications that generate barcodes in base64 format
+- Debugging applications that generate images in base64 format

 ## Technical Details

 The viewer automatically attempts to detect the image format from the base64 string.
-Supported formats include:
+Common formats that browsers can display include:
 - PNG
 - JPEG
 - GIF
 - SVG
+- WebP
+- And others supported by your browser

+Note that this is a generic image viewer - it doesn't specifically process or validate barcode data.
+It simply displays whatever image is encoded in the base64 string you provide.

 ## Installation